Web-Feet/coasterdocs/lagnuages.md

 ];
 ```

-Or you just want to do the switch on a specific route you will need to specify the route in your routes file and add the middleware to it, ie.
+Or if you just want to do the switch on a specific route you will need to specify the route in your routes file and add the middleware to it, ie.

 `Route::any('/my-route', ['middleware' => 'lang', 'uses' => '\CoasterCms\Http\Controllers\CmsController@generatePage']);`